invertase/genkit-samples/genkit-sql/README.md

 docker compose up
 ```

-You may require to use `sudo` to run the above command.
+You may need to use `sudo` to run the above command.
 After running the above command, you can access the PGAdmin instance at `http://localhost:5050`.
 Use the following credentials to log in:

 - Email: `user@example.com`
 - Password: `password`